Houdini/two_factor_authentication/README.md

 * Configurable max login attempts
 * Customizable logic to determine if a user needs two factor authentication
 * Configurable period where users won't be asked for 2FA again
-* Configurable issuer name for display in TOTP apps
 * Option to encrypt the TOTP secret in the database, with iv and salt

 ## Configuration